jlburks/ExcessTelecom/README.md

-Creating a Static Page displaying information about devices and information about joining Excess Telecom 💻💻💻
+Creating a Static Page displaying information about devices and information about joining Excess Telecom.
+This is specifically for mobile devices
+💻💻💻